 Whether you want to wear your hair down or are seeking a beautiful curly updo, these simple principles can save you time and have you loving your hair more than ever.
 Read on to discover how to style curly hair:

 1. Shampoo and condition your hair for your hair type.

 Using the right shampoo and conditioner for your curly hair is key to getting the nourishment and moisture that your hair needs.
-Try TRESemmé Flawless Curls Shampoo and TRESemmé Flawless Curls Conditioner whose formulas can provide your curly hair with hydration as they target your dry areas.
+Try TRESemmé Flawless Curls Shampoo and TRESemmé Flawless Curls Conditioner whose formulas can provide your hair with much-needed balanced hydration.

 Hair masks are another amazing way to nourish your curls from the crown all the way down to the shaft.
 Try Nexxus Humectress Moisture Restoring Masque, whose creamy formula can nourish your curly hair without weighing it down.

-3. Don’t let your locks get weighted down.
+3. Don’t let your locks get weighed down.

-Using a lot of products on curls can weigh it down and make curls look drab.
-Use key products like a some hair oil on the ends of your strands and a dollop of mousse like the Dove Style+Care Curls Defining Mousse to help you create some bouncy hair waves.
+Using too much product on curls can weigh them down or make ringlets limp and lacking in definition.
+Key products, like a hair oil on the ends, and a dollop of mousse or gel, like Dove Style+Care Curls Defining Mousse on the lengths, can help create definition and shine without sacrificing bounce.